angusbezzina/dqueens/README.md

 If anything is unclear, just email or message me.

+## Deployment

+To deploy this project, ensure the project builds locally (test with the command `yarn build`) and then simply push the changes via git to the `Main` branch of this repo.
+Vercel will handle the rest.

+#### Sitemap generation (a side note)

+Sitemaps are important for SEO purposes and you will need to generate a new version after the website has been updated with content.
+To do this locally, install node-fetch, then run the command `yarn postbuild`.
+This will add/update a sitemap.xml file to the repo that you can then push up to the website via the process mentioned above.
+This process can be automated, but I have not yet had time.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: